What is the 2026 voyage route?

 +

 Yes, but they're remote.
-Within the 2026 season, the most accessible meeting points are Bali (international flights), Réunion (direct flights from Paris), Zanzibar (regional flights via Dar es Salaam) and Cape Town (international flights into a major hub).
-Madagascar, the Mozambique Channel ports and the Indian Ocean atolls are far harder to reach.
-If a partner or friend wants to come and see the ship, plan around Bali, Réunion, Zanzibar or Cape Town.
+Within the 2026 season, the most accessible meeting points are Bali (international flights), Réunion (direct flights from Paris) and Cape Town (international flights into a major hub).
+The Indian Ocean atolls and island stops on Leg 1 are far harder to reach.
+If a partner or friend wants to come and see the ship, plan around Bali, Réunion or Cape Town.